Recovering the Lost World,

 An Intermediate Calendar

-After 3114 BC the year was (I suspect) 240 days long.
-The 240 days could not be counted as multiples of 25, but a count of 20 could be made to fit 240 if 12 sets of 20 were to be used.
+Of course, the previous is speculation.
+But for the period after 3147 BC, we can be much more certain of a calendar.
+After 3147 BC the year was (I suspect) 240 days long.
+The 240 days could be counted as multiples of 20 and could be made to fit 240 if 12 sets of 20 were to be used.
 A lunar calendar might be suggested for this era, with the period of the Moon at 20 days, but there was as yet no Moon.
-There is not a single suggestion of lunar calendars anywhere in the world before 2350 BC.
-It is more likely that the 20 day periods represented agricultural periods The rotation of 20 'day names' against 12 'day numbers' would give 240 unique date-names to the year. [note 6]
+There is not a single suggestion of lunar calendars anywhere in the world before 2349 BC.
+It is more likely that the 20-day periods represented agricultural periods.
+It is possible that the 20 "day names" were rotated against 12 "day numbers" -- which would give 240 unique date-names to the year. [note 5]

-The Mayan word for the 20 days is 'uinal' which translates as 'moon' and means 'month.'
-It also means 'person,' since a count of 20 day names could be understood as addressing all the fingers and toes.
-This person became 'personified' as a 'time-lord' who brought in the month as a parcel.
-Because of some such metaphorical construction, the continuity of time for Mesoamerican people was never a certainty (as it us for us) -- the bearer of time might not arrive with his burden.
+The Mayan word for the 20 days is "uinal" which translates as "moon" and means "month."
+It also means "person," since a count of 20 day names could be understood as addressing all a person's fingers and toes.
+This person became personified as a "time-lord" who brought in the month as a parcel.
+Because of some such metaphorical construction, the continuity of time for Mesoamerican people was never a certainty (as it is for us) -- the bearer of time might not arrive with his burden.

 A Person: 20 digits and toes (day names)